edgrc/Password-Generator/README.md

-This python program will permit you to generate different passwords with the length and the strength of your choice !
+This python program will permit you to generate different passwords with the length and the strength of your choice.